3 hours 40 minutes

 This Crockpot Candy will last up to 2 to 3 weeks in an airtight container stored in a cool, dark place.
 You can also freeze it, and it’ll stay good for up to 18 months … if you can resist it for that long!

-No, you don’t, but it’s one of the nice features of this recipe because it’s pretty hands-off.
-If you want to make this another way, you can use a large microwave-safe bowl and melt everything but the nuts at 30-second intervals, then add in the nuts.
-You can also use a double boiler to melt everything but the nuts and then add it to a large mixing bowl to combine.
+No, you don’t, but it’s one of the nice features of this recipe, since it makes it pretty hands-off thanks to the crockpot.
+But if you want to make this another way, you can use a large microwave-safe bowl and melt everything but the nuts at 30-second intervals, then add in the nuts.
+You can also use a double boiler to melt everything except the nuts, then add it to a large mixing bowl to combine.

 More like this Crock Pot Candy Recipe